 Try our honey recipes for more ideas

-Red peppers and chilli peppers contain an active component called capsaicin.
-When eaten, this component opens nasal passages and helps reduce congestion brought on by hay fever, alleviating symptoms significantly - making them a great natural hay fever remedy.
+Red and chilli peppers contain an active component called capsaicin.
+When eaten, capsaicin opens the nasal passages, helping to reduce congestion.

-When to take: Add to your daily diet, on salads or cooked with your evening meal.
+What to take: Add red and chilli peppers to your daily diet, on salads or cooked with your evening meal.

 We have loads of ideas for tasty stuffed pepper recipes